Results

 May 30 Butterfly Loops (Expert and Elite courses)

-On May 30 the butterfly loops for the Expert and Elite courses are different.
-Butterfly loops is a group of controls forming 2 loops with a common start and end control in the middle.
+On May 30, the butterfly loops for the Expert and Elite courses are different.
+Butterfly loops are a group of controls forming 2 loops with a common hub control in the middle.
 The 2 loops resemble the wings of a butterfly, thus the name butterfly loops.
 The loops are different lengths and each will take 4-15 minutes to complete.
-All the competitors on the same course (Expert or Elite) will complete both loops but the order will vary; half the competitors will run the right-most loop first while the other half starts with the left-most loop.
+All the competitors on the same course (Expert or Elite) will complete both butterfly loops but the order will vary; half the competitors will run the right-most loop first while the other half starts with the left-most loop.
 Thus, for half the competitors (on the same course) the pattern looks like this (an example, not from the actual course):

 while the other half sees it as this: